 Today, dear reader, I have a special treat for you.
-Leigh McAdam, of HikeBikeTravel fame, has kindly agreed to share her knowledge and love for Western Canada, Big Sky country.
-This Canada road trip sounds and looks fantastic.
+Leigh McAdam, of HikeBikeTravel fame, has kindly agreed to share her knowledge and love for Canada’s Big Sky country.
+This Western Canada road trip sounds and looks fantastic.
 Can’t wait to try it myself.

 I’m going to assume you have time on your hands.